General Transfer Student Information

-Transfer students are not eligible for USC Law scholarship consideration.
+Transfer students are not eligible for USC Gould School of Law scholarship consideration.
 They can apply for student loans, including federal Stafford loans, federal Plus loans, and private educational loans.

 Transfer applicants interested in receiving financial aid are responsible for obtaining forms and meeting all deadlines.
 Please note that the financial aid filing deadlines are in February, long before the admission deadline.
 Applicants who miss the financial aid filing deadlines can still apply for financial aid at a later date.